 The Concept of the Contribution Margin

-Contribution margin is a measure of profitability that considers both sales and expenses.
-A company that has a low gross margin and high contribution margin is profitable but it is not necessarily a profitable business.
+The contribution margin is a measure of profitability that considers both sales and expenses.
+A company that has a low gross margin and high contribution margin is profitable, but it is not necessarily a profitable business.
 Gross margin and contribution margin do not necessarily have the same meaning.